eslint/eslint/docs/user-guide/configuring.md

 ## Specifying Parser Options

 ESLint allows you to specify the JavaScript language options you want to support.
 By default, ESLint supports only ECMAScript 5 syntax.
-You can override that setting to enable support for ECMAScript 6 as well as [JSX](http://facebook.github.io/jsx/) by using parser options.
+You can override that setting to enable support for ECMAScript 6 and 7 as well as [JSX](http://facebook.github.io/jsx/) by using parser options.

 Parser options are set in your `.eslintrc.*` file by using the `parserOptions` property.
 The available options are:

-* `ecmaVersion` - set to 3, 5 (default), or 6 to specify the version of ECMAScript you want to use.
+* `ecmaVersion` - set to 3, 5 (default), 6, or 7 to specify the version of ECMAScript you want to use.
 * `sourceType` - set to `"script"` (default) or `"module"` if your code is in ECMAScript modules.
 * `ecmaFeatures` - an object indicating which additional language features you'd like to use:
     * `globalReturn` - allow `return` statements in the global scope